Certificate in Advising Small and Family Businesses (Cert. ASFB)

 - An understanding of strategies to protecting a business against the loss of a key employee

-- An understanding of various talent retention strategies
+- An understanding of various talent retention strategies and how to deploy insurance and investment strategies

 - Knowledge of structuring life insurance policies to meet various business planning objectives